course-details-portlet

 After completing this course, the student shall have a:

-• basic understanding of the legal frameworks underpinning business operations in telecommunications and the Internet.
+• understanding of the legal frameworks underpinning business operations in communication technologies, network systems, AI-applications and the Internet.

-• good understanding of national and international regulatory logic in regulations pertinent to digital economy and society
+• good understanding of national and international regulatory logic in regulations pertinent to digital economy in general and to communication technologies and cybersecurity in particular

 • deep understanding of the rational of regulatory intervention in the digital economy